 Our ability to fund our cash needs is dependent upon the successful execution of our business strategy and future operating results.
 Our future operating results are subject to, among others, general economic conditions, including as a result of heightened inflation, rising interest rates and supply chain pressures, competitive dynamics in our target markets as well as legislative and regulatory factors that may be outside of our control.
-As part of our business and debt management strategy, we continuously evaluate opportunities to further strengthen our financial and liquidity position, including the issuance of additional equity or debt securities, refinance or otherwise restructure our existing credit facilities, or enter into new financing arrangements.
-There can be no assurance that any of these actions will be sufficient to allow us to service our debt obligations, meet our debt covenants, or that such actions will not result in an adverse impact on our business.
-In the event that we require additional financing, we may not be able to raise such financing on terms acceptable to us or at all.
+As part of our business and debt management strategy, we continuously evaluate opportunities to further strengthen our financial and liquidity position, including issuing additional equity or debt securities, refinancing or otherwise restructuring our existing credit facilities, or entering into new financing arrangements.
+There can be no assurance that any of these actions will be sufficient to allow us to adequately service our debt obligations, meet our debt covenants, or that such actions will not result in an adverse impact on our business.
+In the event that we require additional financing, we may not be able to secure such financing on terms acceptable to us or at all.
+For further information, please refer to the risk factors contained in the Company's Annual Report.